biopragmatics/bioregistry/docs/health.md

-6. The URI corresponds to a redirect that is misconfigured in the redirection service (e.g., this happened for several CropOCT ontologies (ref: [#527](https://github.com/biopragmatics/bioregistry/issues/527)) and sporadically for the OBO PURL service)
+6. The URI corresponds to a redirect that is misconfigured in the redirection service (e.g., this happened for several CropOCT ontologies (ref: [#527](https://github.com/biopragmatics/bioregistry/issues/527)) and sporadically for the OBO PURL service).
-7. The URI format string was curated incorrectly
+7. The URI format string was curated incorrectly.

 **Why Store URI Formats for Dead Resources?**